Medical Malpractice Lawyers in Cleveland

-At Spangenberg Shibley & Liber LLP, our goal is to convince the jury or the insurance company of what has been taken from you as well as how your life will be impacted by this injury in the future.
-A general understanding of the above can give you a general idea of what your case is worth.
+At Spangenberg Shibley & Liber LLP, our goal is to convince the jury or the insurance company of what has been taken from you and how this injury will impact your life in the future.
+A general understanding of the above can give you an idea of what your case is worth.
 Speak with our Cleveland law firm for a clearer picture of what to expect out of your medical malpractice claim!

 Receive a free case evaluation regarding your potential medical malpractice lawsuit from a knowledgeable medical malpractice attorney in Cleveland who can help you.
-Our team at Spangenberg Shibley & Liber LLP offers tough, effective advocacy and support for our valued clients in the Cleveland area.
-We have been serving this area for years, winning serious injury lawsuits in Ohio and nationwide since 1946.
-Our sum total of verdicts and settlements won for our clients is over $1 billion.
+Spangenberg Shibley & Liber LLP offers uncompromising, effective advocacy and support for our valued clients in the Cleveland area.
+We have served this area for years, winning serious injury lawsuits in Ohio and nationwide since 1946.
+Our total verdicts and settlements won for our clients are over $1 billion.

 History of Excellence